gs1-germany/gs1GermanyWebVoc/README.md

 ## What is the GS1 (Germany) Web Vocabulary?

 The GS1 Web Vocabulary (WebVoc), an official extension to schema.org, is a method for describing trade items, companies, locations, and more using linked data concepts.
 This structured data, often in the form of JSON-LD documents, enables IT applications to understand the contained information semantically.
 All globally defined terms are accessible both in a human-friendly way as well as in machine-readable datasets (see <https://ref.gs1.org/voc/>).
-To address country-specific demands and to facilitate easier migration, GS1 Germany provides an own Web Vocabulary in a similar manner.
+To address country-specific demands and to facilitate easier migration, GS1 Germany provides an own Web Vocabulary in a similar manner on <https://voc.gs1.de/>.

-Therefore, GS1 Germany's WebVocab is a subset of the global one.

 ## Business benefits